dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

     start: <your-start-command>
 ```

-A script may install system packages or libraries or otherwise customize the microVM image.
+A setup script may install system packages or libraries or otherwise customize the microVM image.
 For example:

 ```python title="build.sh"
 #!/bin/bash